How to Choose the Best Dog Food

 Small dog food is made in the same way as large breed food, but the kibble is made smaller and the wet food is more ground up to help their smaller mouths chew.
 Small dog breeds also have a much faster metabolism than bigger breeds, so small-breed dog food is much higher in calories, so they get all the nutrients and energy they need without increasing their serving or overfeeding.

-A medium size specific dog food is a safe middle ground.
+A medium-sized, specific dog food is a safe middle ground.
 It encompasses any dog between 21 and 50 pounds, including English Bulldogs, Border Collies, and even Greyhounds.

 Large dog breed food is formulated for dogs that weigh between 51 and 100 pounds.
-Since these dogs tend to have much more growing to do, it’s packed with added nutrients, such as glucosamine, chondroitin, and MSM, to support healthy bones and joints.
+Since these dogs tend to have much more growing to do, the food is packed with added nutrients, such as glucosamine, chondroitin, and MSM, to support healthy bones and joints.

-Large breed dog food is also made with a larger kibble to help encourage chewing for dogs that need encouragement to chew their food before swallowing.
-Many large dog breeds can also be predisposed to sensitive stomachs and bloat, which can have serious ramifications to their health if they’re properly cared for.
+Large-breed dog food is also made with a larger kibble to help encourage chewing for dogs that need encouragement to chew their food before swallowing.
+Many large dog breeds are also predisposed to sensitive stomachs and bloat, which can have serious ramifications for their health if they’re not properly cared for.

-Much like medium size dog breeds, there is a vast variety of large dog breeds, including Australian Shepherds, Golden Retrievers, and Doberman Pinschers.
-There are plenty of high-quality large dog breed foods offered by a range of manufacturers, like Hill's Science Plan Large Breed Adult Dog Food for Healthy Mobility.
+Much like medium-sized dog breeds, there is a vast variety of large dog breeds, including Australian Shepherds, Golden Retrievers, and Doberman Pinschers.
+Various manufacturers offer plenty of high-quality, large dog breed foods, like Hill's Science Plan Large Breed Adult Dog Food for Healthy Mobility.

 Age-Specific Dog Food